 A penny saved is a penny earned.
 And it keeps on earning and earning forever, especially when it comes to sustainability.

-For co-committee chairmen Jim McKeown and Jerry Hancock, what happens behind the scenes when the Energy and Environment Committee of the American Bakers Association (ABA) meets is about lean manufacturing and eliminating waste in the operation.
-In a recent interview, Mr. McKeown and Mr. Hancock said it often involves a change in practices that results in a perpetual payoff.
+For Jim McKeown and Jerry Hancock, what happens behind the scenes when the Energy and Environment Committee of the American Bakers Association (ABA) meets is about lean manufacturing and eliminating waste in the operation.
+It often involves a change in practices that results in a perpetual payoff.
 It also changes workplace culture when employees continually look for ways to identify waste and suggest ways to eliminate it.
 Sometimes, it involves a capital investment.
 Other times, it’s a change in procedures.

 But for this committee, it’s more than that.
 Its members often must figure out how to interpret legalese or vague regulations.
 Failure to get it right or file proper documentation can result in costly fines and unwanted publicity.